brithecoder/Lab-3-Lists-Keys-and-Conditionals/task-manager/README.md

 ### What considerations did you make when implementing the filtering functionality?

-I made sure to include results from both filter properties so If both were applied the user would get results according to both filters.
+I made sure to include results from both filter properties so if both were applied the user would get results according to all filters applied.

 ### How did you handle state updates for task status changes?
-I passed a getNextStatus function that would circulate through the status options when the update status button is pushed.
+I passed a getNextStatus function that would circulate through the status options when the update status button is clicked.

 ### What challenges did you face when implementing conditional rendering?
+I had to make sure I passed the filtered list into task list so if any filters were applied the only task rendered were according to that.